Take a look at last-minute NEET 2025 preparation tips help you give better performance on exam day.

 Also Read: How to Prepare NEET Revision Notes?

-When preparing a timetable for this phase of NEET preparation, you should make sure to mix at least two subjects in a day.
+When you prepare a timetable for this phase of NEET preparation, make sure that you study at least two subjects in a day.
 This will help break monotony during the long study hours and will also ensure that you revise topics from all subjects.

-If you reached a point where you feel that you are thorough with everything and it is ok to not study for a few days, it is not.
-Over the last few months of preparation, you have developed the habit of studying for hours.
-If you stop, you might not be able to focus when you start again.
-Also, making revision a part of your daily routine will help retain the information better.
+If you reach a point where you feel that you are thorough with everything and you want to take a break from study for a few days; try to skip the thought.
+In last few months of preparation, you have developed the habit of studying for hours.
+If you stop this, you will not be able to focus when you start again.
+Do remember that revising a part of your daily routine will help retain the information better.
 However, you can reduce the number of hours that you spend on revision for a few days.

-While solving mock tests and sample papers, you might come across questions from topics that are a part of the syllabus but were missing in the book that you were using.
-There will also be instances, especially in the case of numerical questions, when you discover that you do not understand a particular set of questions.
-Now is the time to fix these issues by taking the help of mentors and seniors.
+When you are solving mock tests and sample papers, you may find some questions from topics that are a part of the syllabus but they were not in the book.
+There will also be some numerical questions that you do not understand.
+Right now, you should focus on such questions and fix these issues by taking the help of mentors and seniors.

 The average frequency of solving mock tests for most NEET aspirants is twice or thrice a week.
 However, during the last few days before the examination, it is advised that you do not take any mock tests.
 Rather, go through the mock tests taken earlier and decide the exam-taking strategy accordingly.
 This would also help them be aware of the persistent mistakes and avoid them on exam day.